Analytics Alerts Prices SuperChart

 Reserves are declining

-Holders are withdrawing BTC from exchanges into cold storage.
-The supply for sale is decreasing.
+The owners are withdrawing BTC from exchanges to cold storage or ETFSelling pressure is decreasing.
 This is interpreted as a bullish signal—long-term holders are not planning to sell.

 Reserves are growing